-7.1 Encapsulation in Functions 204
+- 7.1 Encapsulation in Functions 216

-7.2 Global versus Local Namespaces 211
+- 7.2 Global versus Local Namespaces 223

-7.3 Exceptional Control Flow 215
+- 7.3 Exceptional Control Flow 227

-7.4 Modules as Namespaces 223
+- 7.4 Modules as Namespaces 235

-7.5 Classes as Namespaces 230
+- 7.5 Classes as Namespaces 242

-Case Study: Debugging with a debugger 231

-Chapter Summary 232

-Solutions to Practice Problems 232

-Exercises 233

-Problems 236

 THIS CHAPTER presents namespaces as a fundamental construct for managing program complexity.
 As computer programs increase in complexity, it becomes necessary to adopt a modular approach and develop them using several smaller components that are developed, tested, and debugged individually.
 These components-whether they are functions, modules, or classes-must work together as a program but they also should not interfere, in unintended ways, with each other.